WilsonBillkia/bane/README.md

 Bane builds blockchain nodes a la Docker, but directly to bare metal or SSH enabled cloud compute.

-Ansible uses Linux / Bash native tooling to reduce the attack surface while still providing Dev and Operations with an easy way to build and manage their Nodes.

 This version builds a Chainlink node and a local geth node.
 Both have node.js installed by default.

 ## Requirements